NucleiAI/chalice/README.rst

 This is a fork of aws/chalice which contains custom features:

 * Added option to configure the Ephemeral Storage available to a function.
+* Added option to configure Maximum Concurrency for an SQS trigger.

 .. image:: https://badges.gitter.im/awslabs/chalice.svg